kubedb/docs/docs/guides/cassandra/dr/guide/index.md

 last-write-wins on cell timestamps, so there is nothing to roll back (unlike the Postgres `pg_rewind` path).

-After the returned DC is caught up (its `pendingHints` drained and a cross-DC repair complete), steer the active DC back with a planned switchover:
+After the returned DC is caught up (its `hintBacklogBytes` drained and a cross-DC repair complete), steer the active DC back with a planned switchover:

 ```bash